preludeorg/test/tests/5e80e707-f119-4f4d-858a-a92ea8a41f4a/README.md

 ## How

-> Safety: the test only echo's "Hello World" in the tasks and the tasks are removed
+> Safety: the test only echo's "detect-task" in the Linux cron and Windows will just add `cmd.exe` to the task

-This test creates a scheduled task using native utilities such as `schtasks.exe` and `at` that will echo `Hello World`.
+This test creates a scheduled task using native utilities such as `schtasks.exe` and `cron`.
 If allowed to complete the test will exit with code 101.